Rayvert64/ToInfiniTimeAndBeyond/CODE_OF_CONDUCT.md

 Any form of hateful or discriminatory speech, including racism, anti-Semitism, homophobia, or other forms of targeted harassment, will not be tolerated.

 ### But what if "/s?"
-Listen I love making fun of biggotry, it's so incredibly dumb that I can never imagine anyone saying something *actually* biggoted...
-SADDLY THOUGH, some people like to ruin my fun by being serious about it... so if biggotry happens, even with "/s":
+Listen I love making fun of biggotry, it's so incredibly dumb that I can never imagine anyone saying something *actually* biggoted... **SADDLY THOUGH**, some people like to ruin my fun by being serious about it... so if biggotry happens, even with "/s":
 ```
 Then the person(**OR GROUP**) receiving the insult will have a significant say in determining the fate of the person responsible.
 This means that they have the power of the Red Card, or Yellow Card if they feel merciful!
 To elaborate:
 ```